samanyuvemuri/agents-intensive-hackathon/README.md

 ### **2. Autonomous Tool Use**
 Agents independently call tools such as:

-- Google Search
+- Google Search (From Gemini ADK)
-- Currency converter API
+- ExchangeRate API

 This allows for accurate results grounded in real data.